CE-Timmer/spicy-lyrics/README.md

 ## Intended Setup

-Use both of these together:
+You can run either:

-1. Original `Spicy Lyrics`
+1. `DockBridge` only
-2. `DockBridge`
+2. `DockBridge` + original `Spicy Lyrics`

-That gives you:
+Behavior:

-- original Spicy Lyrics page/buttons/renderer inside Spotify
+- `DockBridge` always provides the stream payloads for SpotifyDock
-- DockBridge as the sidecar that sends lyric payloads to SpotifyDock
+- original Spicy Lyrics is optional if you also want its page/buttons/renderer UI

 ## Installation

-### 1. Install original Spicy Lyrics
+### 1. Optional: install original Spicy Lyrics

-Install the original extension the normal way, for example through Spicetify Marketplace or your existing `spicy-lyrics.mjs` setup.
+Install the original extension only if you want its UI inside Spotify (page/buttons/renderer), for example through Spicetify Marketplace or your existing `spicy-lyrics.mjs` setup.

 Original project:
 - https://github.com/Spikerko/spicy-lyrics

-### 2. Install DockBridge
+### 2. Install DockBridge (required)

 #### Option A: Download from Releases